poomravint/SheepSheepGoat-game/README.md

 # SheepSheepGoat Game
-This is a mini project for play a game which inspried by Undercover This game need player more than 4 players
+This is a mini project for play a game which inspried by Undercover.
+(need player more than 4 players)
-In this game will seperate player to 3 teams
+In game will seperate player to 3 teams
-- Frist team Whitesheep : The team has the most player in team
+- Frist team Whitesheep : The team has the most player in game
-- Second team Blacksheep : The team has player/2 from Whitesheep team
+- Second team Blacksheep : The team has players less than half Whitesheep team
 - Last team Goat : The team has a only one
 When the game is the Whitesheep team and Blacksheep team will get a different word but it will semilar and a Goat will get no any word.
 Then random a player to hint a word that you got and a next one by clockwise need to hint your word that you got until the last one when the last give a hint you need to choose someone to remove and do it until in the game has only one team.